Quipcore/AdventOfCode/README.md

 # AdventOfCode
-Code repo for the advent of code challenges https://adventofcode.com/
+Code repo for the advent of code challenges \n https://adventofcode.com/